kvantas/hyetor/README.md

 [![DOI](https://zenodo.org/badge/145962234.svg)](https://zenodo.org/badge/latestdoi/145962234)
 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

-`hyetor` (Vantas 2018) is an R package (R Core Team 2018) that provides a collection of tools that analyze fixed interval precipitation records.
+`hyetor` is an R package that provides a collection of tools that analyze fixed interval precipitation records.
 It can be used to:

 1. Aggregate precipitation values.
-2. Split precipitation time series to independent rainstorms using predefined monthly maximum dry period duration of no precipitation (Restrepo-Posada and Eagleson 1982).
+2. Split precipitation time series to independent rainstorms using predefined monthly maximum dry period duration of no precipitation.
-3. Compile Unitless Cumulative Hyetographs (Bonta 2004).
+3. Compile Unitless Cumulative Hyetographs.
 4. Find maximum rainfall intensities.
-5. Categorize rainstorms using Huff’s quartile classification (Huff 1967).
+5. Categorize rainstorms using Huff’s quartile classification.
-6. Calculate rainfall erosivity values using a number of energy equations (Wischmeier and Smith 1958; Brown and Foster 1987;
+6. Calculate rainfall erosivity values using a number of energy equations.
-    McGregor et al. 1995).
 7. Create missing values summaries.

 For more details checkout the package’s